HamzaBakaran/ibu-devops-engineering-onaws-cloud-group-1/README.md

 The student records web application is hosted in the AWS Cloud using a scalable and highly available architecture.
 The architecture consists of the following components:

 * Amazon Virtual Private Cloud (VPC): Provides isolated networking environment for the resources.
-* Subnets: Includes public and private subnets across multiple Availability Zones.
+* Subnets: Includes two public and two private subnets across two Availability Zones (us-east-1a and us-east-1b).
 * Route Tables: Control traffic routing between subnets and to the internet.
 * Internet Gateway: Enables communication between the VPC and the internet.
 * Security Groups: Manage inbound and outbound traffic rules for EC2 instances and RDS database.